Affiliate links on Android Authority may earn us a commission. Learn more.

 How to turn off 5G on your Android phone

 5G networks promise faster data speeds, especially when you have access to millimeter wave antennas, but the tradeoff can sometimes be faster battery drain.
-Moreover, 5G still isn’t very prominent outside of major US and European cities, so you might as well switch to 4G (LTE) networks while traveling.
+Moreover, 5G still isn’t very prominent in some areas, so you might as well switch to 4G LTE networks while traveling.
 Here’s how to turn off 5G connections on your Android phone.

 QUICK ANSWER

-To turn off 5G on your Android phone, navigate to Settings > Connections > Mobile networks and select Network mode.
-You can now choose which 5G option you want or switch to 4G/LTE.
+To turn off 5G on your Android phone, navigate to Settings > Network & internet > SIMs and select the SIM you want to turn off 5G for.
+Select Preferred network type, and pick LTE.

 KEY SECTIONS